mathesar-foundation/mathesar-wiki/engineering.md

 - [Mathesar GitHub Discussions](https://github.com/centerofci/mathesar/discussions): we discuss and document architectural decisions here.
 - [Active project on GitHub](https://github.com/centerofci/mathesar/projects/1): tasks we're currently working on
 - [Backlog project](https://github.com/centerofci/mathesar/projects/2): tasks planned for the future.
 New issues end up here automatically for triage.
+- [Future Work project](https://github.com/centerofci/mathesar/projects/3): tasks under consideration for the future but not yet planned.

 We try and keep our communication public.
 See:
 - [Meeting Notes](/meeting-notes)
 - [Community](/community)

+We welcome new contributors!
+Please see [Contributing to Mathesar](/community/contributing) for more information.

 # Process
 - [:white_check_mark: Code Review *Code review guidelines*](/engineering/code-review)